-The Downtown Hazleton Alliance for Progress is working in partnership with the Hazleton Art League, local and regional food, entrepreneurship and culinary arts education providers, and other organizations affiliated with The Hazleton Innovation Collaborative (THInC), to develop a comprehensive shared-kitchen incubator program designed to support aspiring and existing food entrepreneurs.
+The Downtown Hazleton Alliance for Progress worked in partnership with the Hazleton Art League, local and regional food, entrepreneurship and culinary arts education providers, and other organizations affiliated with The Hazleton Innovation Collaborative (THInC), to develop a comprehensive shared-kitchen incubator program designed to support aspiring and existing food entrepreneurs.

 This kitchen construction project was funded with a $50,000 grant from the First Federal Charitable Foundation, a $48,000 Rural Business Development grant from the US Department of Agriculture, and other private donations.